Assessments

 Learning difficulty assessment

 It is possible to determine if children are achieving academically in line with their learning potential.
-Using the Wechsler Individual Achievement Test, Fourth Edition (WIAT-IV) an individual’s achievement compared to age- or grade- peers can be determined.
+Using the Wechsler Individual Achievement Test, Fourth Edition (WIAT-III) an individual’s achievement compared to age- or grade- peers can be determined.

 This information may be compared to the individual's cognitive scores, measured by an IQ test (conducted at the same time) to identify specific learning difficulties including specific reading difficulties (previously known as Dyslexia), specific mathematical difficulties (previously known as Dyscalculia) and specific difficulties with writing (previously known as Dysgraphia).
 The cost of this assessment includes the collection and interpretation of background information including school reports, administration of an age-appropriate cognitive assessment, administration of the specific achievement tests related to the referral question (e.g., reading/ math/ spelling), and a written report detailing results and recommendations.
 The report is shared and discussed with parents in a session that usually takes between 30 and 40 minutes.

-Fee = $1800
+Fee = $2950

 BASC-3 Behaviour screener